4.67 Locating Missing Children-Including Runaways

 Introduction

-As part of P.L.
-113-183 “Preventing Sex Trafficking and Strengthening Families Act” DCBS is required to “implement specific protocols for expeditiously locating any child missing from foster care.”
-This not only includes children who may have been abducted, but also children who have run away, sometimes referred to as AWOL.
+As part of Public Law 113-183 “Preventing Sex Trafficking and Strengthening Families Act” the Department for Community Based Services (DCBS) is required to implement specific protocols for expeditiously locating any child missing from foster care.
+This not only includes children who may have been abducted, but also children who have run away, sometimes referred to as missing from care.

 Practice Guidance